packettide/docker/README.md

 It is designed to be flexible and easy to use without having to tangle yourself in the internals of the immensely powerful (and daunting) Docker.

 It should take about 5-10 minutes to install this Devstack initially.
+Launching individual projects and changing stacks takes seconds.

-It currently setups of a stack of:
+It currently sets up a stack of:

 - NGINX
 - MySQL 5.5, 5.6, or 5.7